 For families and friends who experience the trauma of their loved one’s sudden death, grief and bereavement is upon them without warning.
 For those whose loved ones are not necessarily at end of life, but are living with a slow and debilitating diagnosis (i.e. Alzheimer’s, ALS), grief and bereavement may be a slowly evolving process.
 There are opportunities to learn to live with loss and create a legacy to honour your memories.

-I offer one-on-one counselling and educational tools & strategies are shared.
+I offer in-home palliative and end-of-life counselling, educational tools & strategies.
 Modalities/perspectives include a combination of the following:

 - Grief, Loss, Bereavement & Resiliency Counselling: As it relates to emotions & mourning, trauma, self care, continuing bonds, and meaning-making.

 - Client-centered, Strengths-based: A supportive, non-judgemental environment where you are guided toward self-reflection, focusing on resiliency.
 Your “story” unfolds as you develop your “narrative”.
 Learn to manage problems and understand that self-efficacy allows for flexibility and adaptation.

 - Interpersonal: Exploring how mental health intertwines with relationships.
 Understanding and challenging mindsets through values clarification.

 - Examining how your thoughts, feelings, and behaviours affect each other: Emotional regulation and self-soothing (connecting with your senses) are encouraged, to increase Emotional Intelligence.
 Awareness and radical acceptance allow for identification and reframing of thoughts.

 - Mindfulness: To cultivate self-awareness and self-acceptance, focusing on the present and letting go of the past (which may include bitterness, regret, or resentment).
 Staying in the present moment rather than the future (which may manifest as anxiety).
 You are inspired to focus on the breath.